Back to articles

 When it comes to protein supplements, the market offers a variety of options, but two stand out: casein and whey.
-These milk-based proteins have distinct characteristics that can influence your decision based on your fitness goals.
+These milk-derived proteins have distinct characteristics that can influence your decision based on your fitness goals.

 Why choose Whey?